osirislab/Hack-Night/2013-Summer/Logistics/README.md

 ## ISIS Lab Study Hours
 ##### These are the times when a mentor will be onsite in the ISIS Lab.
-* Mondays:  11 am to 5 pm
-* Tuesdays:  11 am to 5 pm
+* Tuesdays:  12 pm to 6 pm
 * Wednesdays:  1 pm to 8 pm
-* Thursday:  11 am to 5 pm
+* Thursdays:  12 pm to 6 pm

 ## Online Discussion Hours
 ##### The IRC channel is always available, but will be monitored specifically during these hours.
-Times are in New York time
+Times are in New York time.
 * Monday:  6 pm to 8 pm
 * Wednesday:  6 pm to 8 pm
-* Friday:  noon to 2 pm
 * Saturday:  8 pm to 10 pm

 **All of this is available to anyone!  :)**